nfuller17/CMPSC-488-Capstone/README.md

 - Video Card/DirectX Version: DirectX11 or DirectX12 compatible graphics card

 *Download and Installation*
-- Download Tom vs Jerry [here](https://drive.google.com/file/d/1zcOSKP17k7PejoM3ePpwwDIz1pXZiGB1/view?usp=sharing).
+- Download Tom vs Jerry [here (about 8 GB)](https://drive.google.com/file/d/1zcOSKP17k7PejoM3ePpwwDIz1pXZiGB1/view?usp=sharing).
 - Unzip the folder and open *WindowsNoEditor/TomAndJerry* to play

-View a copy of our Capstone Conference presentation [here](https://drive.google.com/file/d/13bNekbD_v6aU2cxg2VK-GUT0YmsbWQUl/view?usp=sharing).
+Or, view a copy of our Capstone Conference presentation [here](https://drive.google.com/file/d/13bNekbD_v6aU2cxg2VK-GUT0YmsbWQUl/view?usp=sharing).

 ## The Game
 **Objective**: Find and collect 8 purple materials scattered around the arena while avoiding or defeating enemies.
 Each material must be returned to the central area where the player has spawned.
 After collecting all materials, a Boss enemy is spawned and the player must use the provided super weapon to defeat it and win the game.